Join Our Upcoming Live Webinar: How To Navigate Workplace Politics -> Sign up!

 Although there are pain points that employees face today around sustaining cooperation, there are ways in which organizations can encourage employees to help one another.

-A balanced approach when leading a meeting is key to ensuring every opinion is heard.
+A balanced approach when leading a meeting or engaged in conversation is key to ensuring every opinion is heard.
 Good collaboration requires receiving and giving feedback.
+It also requires asking questions and listening carefully to learn new information and understand another’s point of view.
+Be sure to include everyone in the conversation so that all opinions are heard and understood.

 Companies are made up of people at different life stages.
 Some have a young family, while others are beginning their careers.
-Regularly catching up and scheduling at least once a month in-person meetings can support everyone’s needs.
+Pay attention to how different people on your team manage tasks, communicate with others, and approach problem-solving.
+Be flexible and willing to adapt your style to accommodate diverse preferences to suit individual needs.
+Regularly catching up and scheduling at least once a month in-person meetings can provide you the opportunity to ask directly what your team members need and to better understand their preferred ways of working and communicating with others.

 Conclusion